oclif/oclif.github.io/docs/esm.md

   },
 ```

-You may have references to the bin scripts in your `.vscode/launch.json`.
+You may have references to the bin scripts in your `.vscode/launch.json` or in the `scripts` of your `package.json`.
 You'll need to update these as well.

 ### Update mocharc settings